materialsproject/fireworks/docs/installation_tutorial_pt2.rst

 3. Modify your ``my_launchpad.yaml`` to contain the credentials of your FireServer.
 In particular, the ``host`` parameter must be changed to the IP address of your FireServer.

+.. tip:: If you do not know the IP address of your FireServer and you are on a Linux machine, you can try running ``/sbin/ifconfig``.

 3. Confirm that you can query the FireServer from your FireWorker::

     lp_run.py -l my_launchpad.yaml get_fw 1